ray1729/clj-slack-demo/doc/overview.md

 ## Exercises

 Open the file `src/chatbot/quotes.clj` in your favourite text editor.
-You should see three functions whose bodies hawe been left for you to fill in.
+You should see three functions whose bodies have been left for you to fill in.

 * A function `list-categories` to return the list of quote of